 The terms governing the action to which the cryptographic lock refers.

+A reference to the payment terms which are being locked: in this case, a unique identifier associated with those terms.

 Idempotency information

-In order to reduce transaction failure rates and reconciliation requirements to a minimum, a STIP system applies an idempotency test to each message it receives.
+In order to reduce transaction failure rates and reconciliation requirements to a minimum, a IPFI system applies an idempotency test to each message it receives.
 This ensures that, if a duplicate request with the same idempotency identifier is received, the action implied by the message is not performed.

 Purpose: